 Many thanks to:

 ♥ All Camels: who allowed Joyce to observe

 ♥ De Muzayna Bedouin, especially the elderly for their knowledge

 ♥ Veterinarian Mohammed Abdelhay Elsayed

 There is of course much more Camel Knowledge that I would love to share with you!
-Feel free to e-mail me, or even better: come and discover the Camel on a nomadic camel trek via DesertJoy!
+Feel free to e-mail me, or even better: come and discover the Camel on a nomadic camel trek with me via DesertJoy!